Naluswa256/workout_app/README.md

 - **Bloc State Management**: Introduced Bloc state management to streamline application state and improve code organization.

+- **Firebase Auth and Storage With Firestore**: Introduced the logic to be able to register and login users and also be able to store there profiles and also able to fetch preference questions from firestore .

 - **Collaboration with Existing Codebase**: Demonstrated proficiency in working with an existing codebase, showcasing the ability to seamlessly integrate new features and improvements.